mcreng/SmartCarSWTutorial18/1_basic.md

 # C++ Programming - Basic
 ## Author: Peter Tse (mcreng)

-This section is intended for **non**-software members during the internal competition period.
+This section is mainly intended for **non**-software members during the internal competition period.

 ### C++ Code Structure
 Welcome to C++.
 C++ is somewhat similar to C, and its syntax partly adapts from C. Here in this note, some C-style syntax would be introduced.
 To begin, we shall look at a script of C++ codes.
+Note that all C++ files are stored in `.cpp` files.
 ```C++
 #include <iostream>